7 Top Data Analytics Trends In 2024

 One example of a data mesh architecture in action comes from the financial industry where data is incredibly valuable but sharing it comes with inherent security and privacy risks.

-JPMorgan Chase Bank built a data mesh solution in 2022 with the help of AWS.
+JPMorgan Chase Bank built a data mesh solution with the help of AWS.

 Prior to integrating the data mesh, teams would need to extract and join data from multiple systems in multiple data domains in order to create reports.